thinkst/canarytokens-docs/docs/guide/windows-directory-token.md

 ## Creating the Canarytoken

-Create a Canarytoken, by choosing “Windows Directory Browsing" from the Canarytoken's list.
+Create a Canarytoken, by choosing “Windows Directory Browsing" from the Canarytokens list.

 Leave a reasonable comment to remind you where you will deploy the Canarytoken and then download the generated file.